Setting Up TeamCity for Amazon EC2

-Run the agent and check it is working OK and is compatible with all necessary build configurations, etc.
+Run the agent and check it is working OK and is compatible with all necessary build configurations, and so on.

-Configure system so that agent it is started on machine boot (and make sure TeamCity server is accessible on machine boot).
+Configure the system so that the agent is started on machine boot (and make sure TeamCity server is accessible on machine boot).

 Remove any temporary/history information in the system.